Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

 6. Spin down to position the sample at the bottom of the tube.

-Sample Analysis
+**Sample Analysis**

-1. Load samples into the 2200 TapeStation instrument
+1. Load samples into the 4150 TapeStation instrument

-2. Select the required samples on the 2200 TapeStation Controller Software.
+2. Select the required samples on the 4150 TapeStation Controller Software.

 3. Click Start and specify a filename with which to save your results.